Archery

 Limit: 8 archers per meeting due to space and equipment limitations

 Where: Meetings in Castro Valley near Vannoy.
-Target shooting at Redwood Bowman Archery Club in Oakland.
+Target shooting at Redwood Bowmen Archery Club in Oakland.

 Project Leaders: Megan Hornbecker and Jennifer Zaretzka